 Waiting on somebody to do the right thing by you means you’re currently waiting for them to stop doing the wrong thing.

 Agency is that recognition that you have at least some say over your circumstances.
-Waiting on others suggests that you don’t.
+Waiting on others suggests you don’t.
 This is where you cede authority and power when you don’t have to.
-It’s you trying to influence and control their feelings and behaviour so that they will do something to make you feel better about the situation you’re continuing to tolerate.
+It’s you trying to influence and control other people’s feelings and behaviour so that they’ll do something to make you feel better about the situation you’re continuing to tolerate.
 This won’t work, and eventually you have to take the focus off them and bring it back to you.

 And don’t get me wrong, doing the right thing by you doesn’t feel ‘easy’.
 Especially when you tend to deprioritise your needs, expectations, desires, feelings and opinions aka people-pleasing, it can feel mighty uncomfortable.
 But it’s the right thing to do for both sides, but especially yours.